 (1) Amounts disclosed in the "Stock Awards" column represent the sum of the aggregate grant date fair value of time-based restricted stock units and performance-based restricted stock units subject to performance conditions and subject to market conditions.
 Determination of fair value was made in accordance with the SEC proxy disclosure rules and FASB ASC Topic 718.
-With respect to time-based restricted stock units and performance-based restricted stock units subject to performance conditions, the aggregate grant date fair value of such awards was based on the Company's share price on the grant date of the awards.
-For performance-based restricted stock units subject to performance conditions, the aggregate grant date fair value of such awards was based on the assumption that target performance is probable to occur, determined as of the date of grant.
-With respect to performance-based restricted stock units subject to market conditions, the aggregate grant date fair value was determined utilizing a Monte Carlo simulation as disclosed in our Annual Report on Form 10-K filed on February 27, 2012.
+With respect to time-based restricted stock units and performance-based restricted stock units subject to performance conditions, the aggregate grant date fair value of such awards was based on our share price on the grant date of the awards.
+For performance-based restricted stock units subject to performance conditions, the grant date fair value was based on the assumption that target performance is probable to occur, determined as of the date of grant.
+With respect to performance-based restricted stock units subject to market conditions, the aggregate grant date fair value was determined utilizing a Monte Carlo simulation as disclosed in our Annual Report on Form 10-K filed on February 22, 2013.

 The maximum award value of performance-based restricted stock units subject to both performance conditions and market-based conditions is shown in the table below.
 The methodology used in this table is the same as in the Summary Compensation Table for the performance-based restricted stock units.
-The performance-based restricted stock units achieved the maximum award value in 2009 and award values of 167% for 2010 and 2011 based upon our stated performance measures.
+The performance-based restricted stock units achieved the maximum award value (i.e., 200%) in 2010, 167% in 2011 and 100% in 2012 based upon our stated performance measures.